UFWebApps/Bootcamp4_2019/Readme.md

 - [Feather](https://feathericons.com/) Open Source Icons

 ### Single-page Application
 In this course and project we will be building, a single-page application.
-A single-page applictation is an application that loads a single HTML page and all the necessary assets (such as JavaScript and CSS) required for the application to run.
+A single-page application is an application that loads a single HTML page and all the necessary assets (such as JavaScript and CSS) required for the application to run.
 Any interactions with the page or subsequent pages do not require a round trip to the server which means the page is not reloaded.
 Most modern web development relies on single-page applications.

 ### Model-View-Controller (MVC) Architecture